khenrix/stanford_nn_parser/README.md

 **Motivation:**
 Using stanfords parser they were able to get a UAS of 92%, LAS of 91% and a parsing speed of 1013 sentences/second.
-I wanted to learn how to I could achieve similar results and in the process learn more about Natural language processing.
+I wanted to learn how I could achieve similar results and in the process learn more about Natural language processing.

 ***